 When I first started examining Medium from an SEO perspective, I was alarmed by the amount of URLs associated with each page.
 Both author and post pages use around eight URLs similar to, “https://theringer.com/@michaelweinreb?source=---------1”.
 However, all of these extra URLs are for tracking purposes and are properly canonicalized, so there should not be duplicate content issues as a result.

 Medium also has an interesting sitemap strategy.
 All of Medium’s sitemaps are auto-generated, as many platforms are.
 What makes Medium’s different is it generates a different sitemap section of the index sorted by date (see image below):

 Generating sitemaps by date is very effective for timely content.
 So, if your site has a lot of content that is centered around news or trending topics, Medium’s sitemap sorting strategy should have a positive impact on your search visibility.

 These dated sitemaps may also have a correlation with the priority many Medium sites seem to get when it comes to timely content in the SERPs, making them a sound strategy for news sites.

 Like most platforms, it’s a risk to put all of your content into a separate companies hands, and given how much Medium has changed already, this is certainly something to keep in mind when choosing to serve your blog on it.
-Medium is a great place for long-form, educational and intellectual content, so if your blog of website fits into those genres, Medium is certainly a platform to consider.
+It has a very engaged audience of readers, and if your content resonates with its community, it can really help get your content out there.
+Medium is a great place for long-form, educational and intellectual content, so if your blog or website fits into those genres, Medium is certainly a platform to consider.